 Coordinates and promotes involvement of PACE members with the university community and encourages social interaction between employees.
 Oversees various social events for employees annually.
 Encourages involvement of university employees in social and service opportunities.

-Marianna is a study abroad coordinator in the International & Multicultural Studies department.
+Marianna is an academic advisor in the Digital Media department.
 She is a first-generation American; her family hails from Poland.
-She graduated from UVU with a bachelor's degree in Communication and is making plans to get an MPA soon.
-She enjoys singing, planning events, eating international foods, and traveling in the U.S. and abroad.
+She graduated from UVU with a bachelor's degree in Communication and is currently pursuing a Master's in Professional Studies: Social Entrepreneurship (social innovation/nonprofit administration).
+Marianna enjoys singing, planning events, eating international foods, and traveling in the U.S. and abroad.
 She's married to Tom, an associate professor at UVU.
-Marianna thoroughly enjoys working with UVU staff, students, and faculty.
+Marianna loves working with the staff, students, and faculty.
 She is thrilled to help PACE members get involved in their work community.

 Provides tools and guidance for communications from PACE and PACE Committees with PACE membership.
 Maintains PACE web and social networking sites.
 Makes recommendations to PACE Executive Board on communication best practices.